stanford-oval/genie-cloud/doc/installing-almond-cloud.md

 If PORT is unspecified, it defaults to 8080.
 Multiple frontend web services can be run on different ports, for load balancing.
 It is recommended to run at least two.
 An example systemd unit file is provided, called `almond-website@.service`.

+If you run the frontend and master processes in different directories, make sure to use absolute paths in `THINGENGINE_MANAGER_ADDRESS`, or use TCP for communication.

 ### Step 6 (optional): the NLP inference server